algorandfoundation/algokit-utils-py/docs/source/capabilities/app-client.md

 Once you have an app factory you can perform the following actions:

-- `factory.send.bare.create(params?)` - Signs and sends a transaction to create an app and returns the result of that call and an `AppClient` instance for the created app
+- `factory.send.bare.create(...)` - Signs and sends a transaction to create an app and returns the result of that call and an `AppClient` instance for the created app
-- `factory.deploy(params)` - Uses the creator address and app name pattern to find if the app has already been deployed or not and either creates, updates or replaces that app based on the deployment rules (i.e. it's an idempotent deployment) and returns the result of the deployment and an `AppClient` instance for the created/updated/existing app
+- `factory.deploy(...)` - Uses the creator address and app name pattern to find if the app has already been deployed or not and either creates, updates or replaces that app based on the deployment rules (i.e. it's an idempotent deployment) and returns the result of the deployment and an `AppClient` instance for the created/updated/existing app.

+> See [API docs](../api/app-factory.md#deploy) for details on parameter signatures.

 ### Create